PickyBinders/PickyBinder/README.md

 -with-dag arg               generates a dag of the workflow: <name>.pdf, <name>.html

 Workflow options:
---pdb_sdf_files	arg         path to pdb and sdf files --naming arg                naming of the input files:
+--data arg                  csv file or path to pdb and sdf input files --naming arg                naming of the input files: default, other
-                                default (pdbID_Chain__ligandName.sdf),
+                                default (<pdbID_Chain>.pdb, <pdbID_Chain>__<ligandName>.sdf, <pdbID_Chain>.cif/pdb)

+--ref_files arg             path to reference files

+--receptor_Hs arg           are the input pdbs hydrated: no (default), yes --alphafold arg             are the receptors AlphaFold modelled strucures: no (default), yes

+--tools arg                 comma-separated list of the docking tools to run, default is to run all available tools:
+                            --> diffdock,tankbind,vina,smina,gnina

-                                other (ligand needs to have a common identifier with the receptor at the start followed by a '_' eg. 6m7h.pdb and 6m7h_ligand.sdf) --receptor_Hs arg           are the input pdbs hydrated: no (default), yes --alphafold arg             are the receptors AlphaFold modelled strucures: no (default), yes --ref_files arg             path to receptor reference files when running workflow with AlphaFold modelled receptors --diffdock_mode arg         running DiffDock in batch or single mode: batch (default), single --autobox_add arg           amount of buffer space to add on each side od the box (default 10)
+--diffdock_mode arg         running DiffDock in batch or single mode: batch (default), single --autobox_add arg           amount of buffer space to add on each side od the box (default 10)
 ```

+## Outputs

+The BiSyRMSD and lDDT-PLI of all predicted poses can be found in the score_summary.csv in the ```scores``` directory.

+All predicted ligand poses can be found in the ```predictions``` directory.